- Triple Threat Training

 Students will learn how to professionally self-tape for auditions, which is slowly becoming the standard process for first round auditions in the television and film industry.
 Sharpe Academy has state of the art camera equipment for students to rehearse with.

 Students will study a variety of acting techniques over the 3 years to develop individual skill and a get a better understanding of the art form.
 Accents will be studied learning UK regional, American, International and RP.
 The voice will be studied in great depth to get a better understanding of vocal anatomy, how to control the voice and use it effectively.
 ESTILL Voice Training is one technique to assist with this.
 Students will also build a solid repertoire of monologues both classical and contemporary, which they can perform using the techniques learned and eventually take to auditions.

 Stage Combat or Fight Choreography is designed to give the illusion of a real fight without causing harm to the performers.
 Regular workshops will be held to make sure our students have a good understanding of this art form before they graduate.

-Those students who wish to develop their solo acting skills further may wish to take LAMDA Acting examinations.
+Those students who wish to develop their solo acting skills further for an additional cost may wish to take LAMDA Acting examinations.
 Students aged 16-17 may wish to take their Grades 6-8 and 18+ students can work towards their PCERTLAM (LAMDA Certificate in Speech and Drama: Performance Studies).
 These exams develop the voice, presentation and drama skills, whilst also concentrating on classical, pre-1980 and contemporary monologues.
 Students are expected to read the play each monologue is from and, as advanced grades progress, look into the writing styles, periods of performance and techniques involved in acting out the characters.

 Please click the links below for more information